-Facilities should allow indoor visitation, except for a few circumstances when visitation should be limited due to a high risk of COVID-19 transmission.
-These indoor visitation standards apply regardless of a county's positivity rate.
-Either the visitor or resident must be fully vaccinated for indoor visitation to occur.
+Facilities should allow indoor visitation for all residents (regardless of vaccination status), except for a few circumstances when visitation should be limited due to a high risk of COVID-19 transmission.
 Compassionate care visits should be permitted at all times, including during the times outlined below when regular visitation is curtailed.
 These scenarios for limiting indoor visitation include: